fanzheng10/HiDeF/README.md

 ```

 The hierarchy is represented by a `networkx.DiGraph` object, which can be obtained by querying `T.hier`. `T` also contains a lot of useful functions for extracting useful information about the hierarchy.

-### Pan-resolution community detection of a network

-To sweep the resolution profile and generate an optimized hierarchy based on pan-resolution community persistence, run the following command in a terminal:

-`python finder.py --g $graph --n $n --o $out [--options]`

-`$graph`: a tab delimited file with 2-3 columns: nodeA, nodeB, weight (optional).

-`$maxres`: the upper limit of the sampled range of the resolution parameter.

-`$out`: a prefix string for the output files.

-Other auxiliary parameters are explained in the supplemental material of the manuscript (to be provided soon).

-#### Outputs
-`$out.nodes`: A file describing the content (nodes in the input network) of each community.
-`$out.edges`: A file describing the parent-child relationships of communities in the hierarchy.
-The parent communities are in the 1st column and the children communities are in the 2nd column.
-`$out.gml`: A file in the GML format that can be opened in Cytoscape.